 Availability and Application

-Headquartered in Atlanta, Georgia, FitnessBank offers its savings accounts online only to US Citizens, 18 years or older, with a valid Social Security number.
-Single and joint accounts can be opened.
-The applicants must have a driver’s license or passport.
+FitnessBank offers its bank accounts online only to US Citizens, 18 years or older, with a valid Social Security number.
+Also, the applicants must have a residential mailing address (not a PO Box) and a valid driver’s license or US passport.

 As an online division of Affinity Bank, FitnessBank operates under Affinity Bank’s FDIC Certificate and shares its financial history.
 Also, Affinity Bank and FitnessBank are treated as the same entity for the purpose of calculating FDIC insurance limits and deposits.

 FitnessBank’s website address (fitnessbank.fit) has the “.fit” top-level domain (TLD).
 The “.fit” TLD was made available in 2015 to all who want to identify themselves as part of the fitness community.